Do Home Warranties Cover Water Heaters?

 The most common types of water heaters are the conventional tank-type ones, which may be gas heaters or electric water heaters.
 But people are also opting for tankless water heaters and hybrid heater models for energy efficiency considerations.
 Home warranty plans cover all these different kinds of water heaters.
 Let’s take a look at the details of coverage.

-How Do Home Warranties Cover Water Heater?
+How Do Home Warranties Cover Water Heaters?

 Most home warranty companies offer plans with one exclusively covering home systems, one for appliances and then a combined plan.
 Some may offer mixed plans with different numbers of appliances covered.
 A few offer customizable plans where one can choose the covered items.